JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

 ## What has been changed?

+- Save data are separated from vanilla game so that playing Archipelago doesn't erase your vanilla saves.
 - **Randomizer is working for Serpulo's campaign only at the moment.**
 - **Currently, only the "Skip Tutorial" option has been implemented**, you can change the other option in the YAML but they will most likely make the game unstable right now.
 - Most node from the research tree has been replaced with location checks.
 - A "Victory" node has been added, researching this node will inform Archipelago that the player has finished their World.
-(Campaign clear logic not implemented yet)
+(A placeholder is being used as requirement to unlock this node at the moment)
 - A new menu has been added in Settings to configure Archipelago's settings.
 - You can use the chat to send messages to other client (If they support it).
 - Client and Archipelago commands have not yet been added but are coming soon.
 In the meantime, please use the text client to use commands.